Kigali Beyond the Gorillas: Coffee, Community, and Rwanda's Most Underrated Capital

 What do you wish tourists understood about Rwanda?

 That the genocide happened 32 years ago, and the country has rebuilt itself in ways that most nations couldn't imagine.
-We have universal healthcare.
-We have some of the best roads in Africa.
-We banned plastic bags in 2008 — try finding a cleaner capital anywhere.
+Universal healthcare.
+Some of the best roads in Africa.
+Plastic bags banned since 2008 — try finding a cleaner capital anywhere.

-But we're not a theme park.
-We're a real country with real complexities.
-The story is more nuanced than "horror to hope."
+But Rwanda isn't a theme park.
+It's a real country with real complexities.
+The story is more nuanced than any simple narrative.
 Come with curiosity, not just sympathy.
 Ask questions.
 Eat the food.
 Ride the motos.
 Talk to people.

 And then go see the gorillas.
-Because honestly?
-Sitting 7 meters from a silverback in a bamboo forest is something that changes you.
-I've seen it happen to tourists hundreds of times.
-They come back from the trek and they're different.
+Because sitting 7 meters from a silverback in a bamboo forest is something that changes people.
+Visitors come back from the trek different.
 Quieter.
 More present.

 That combination — the memorial, the city, the gorillas — is what makes Rwanda unlike anywhere else on Earth.